 Cons:

-This Texas Hunter feeder is arguably the best gravity feeder you'll find if you're willing to pay for it and have a lot of deer on your property you need to keep properly fed and nourished.
+This Texas Hunter feeder is arguably the best gravity feeder you'll find if you're willing to pay for it and have a large local deer population that you need to keep properly fed and nourished.
 Not only can it hold and dispense more feed than the vast majority of other gravity deer feeders, but it's more stable in remote terrain while still being easy to set up and move.

 Our favorite thing about this tripod feeder is its six feed times per day.
 Not only does this help you control when your deer eat, drawing them to certain places at certain times, but it allows you to feed more deer with the same feeder since different deer come at different times.
 You can also program the feeding to last from one to 20 seconds.